PrajnaM1/Panda_Movement_CoppeliaSim/README.md

 # Panda_Movement_CoppeliaSim
-Panda Movement (CoppeliaSim)

-ARM CLIENT:
+ARM CLIENT:_
-Specify type of action and required parameters in this node
+Specify type of action and required parameters in this node_ _

-PICK SERVER:
+PICK SERVER:_
-If 'goal.move' is TRUE, the end effector moves to the 'goal' and then, grasps the object If 'goal.move' is FALSE, the end effector directly grasps the object
+If 'goal.move' is TRUE, the end effector moves to the 'goal' and then, grasps the object_ If 'goal.move' is FALSE, the end effector directly grasps the object_ _

-PLACE SERVER:
+PLACE SERVER:_
-If 'goal.move' is TRUE, the end effector moves to the 'goal' and then, releases the object If 'goal.move' is FALSE, the end effector directly releases the object
+If 'goal.move' is TRUE, the end effector moves to the 'goal' and then, releases the object_ If 'goal.move' is FALSE, the end effector directly releases the object_ _

-GRASP/RELEASE NODE:
+GRASP/RELEASE NODE:_
-Sends the 'grasp'/'release' command through '/panda/commands'
+Sends the 'grasp'/'release' command through '/panda/commands'_
+_

-MOVE TO GOAL SERVER:
+MOVE TO GOAL SERVER:_
-Moves end effector to the 'goal' as specified in the client node in interpolated steps
+Moves end effector to the 'goal' as specified in the client node in interpolated steps_ _

-MOVE TO CONTACT SERVER:
+MOVE TO CONTACT SERVER:_
-Moves end effector towards a contact until the 'force_threshold' is met.
+Moves end effector towards a contact until the 'force_threshold' is met. _ _

-APPLY FORCE SERVER:
+APPLY FORCE SERVER:_
-Once the end effector has reached the contact/surface, force is applied on the contact for a time period as specified in the client node.
+Once the end effector has reached the contact/surface, force is applied on the contact for a time period as specified in the client node. _
+_

-SCREW SERVER:
+SCREW SERVER:_
-In progress...
+In progress..._
+_

-WIPE SERVER:
+WIPE SERVER:_
-In progress...
+In progress..._
+_

-INSERT SERVER:
+INSERT SERVER:_
-In progress
+In progress_
+_